Men’s Counseling

 - Misuse of alcohol and/or drugs.

-- Noticeable changes in mood, appetite or energy.
+- Noticeable changes in mood, appetite, energy.

 - Obsessive thinking or compulsive behavior.